Jebel Ali Customs Center Provides Customs Clearance Service To Clients Through Smart Services - UrduPoint

 Jebel Ali Customs Center Provides Customs Clearance Service To Clients Through Smart Services

-To help with the containment of the coronavirus outbreak, Dubai Customs boosted its centers’ preparedness to provide all services to companies and complete transactions online

-Dubai (UrduPoint / Pakistan Point News - 4th Apr, 2020) To help with the containment of the coronavirus outbreak, Dubai Customs boosted its centers’ preparedness to provide all services to companies and complete transactions online.
-Companies can enjoy smart services of Dubai Customs to benefit from the excellent facilitations available including booking an inspection date, which will be done fast and with minimal contact.
+DUBAI, (UrduPoint / Pakistan Point News / WAM - 05th Apr, 2020) To help with the containment of the coronavirus outbreak, Dubai Customs has boosted its centers’ preparedness to provide all services to companies and complete transactions online.
+Companies can enjoy smart services of Dubai Customs to benefit from the excellent facilitations available, including booking an inspection date, which will be done fast and with minimal contact.

 Inspection officers at Jebel Ali Centers were provided with all the equipment needed to protect themselves from the virus.
 Inspectors are working in hard circumstances and the higher management team highly applauded and appreciated them for the big role they play in facilitating legitimate trade and protecting society from any health or security hazards.